chaitrabijjal/Manufacturing-Analysis/README.md

 # Manufacturing-Analysis
+An end-to-end data analytics project analyzing manufacturing performance using SQL, Excel, Power BI, and Tableau.

 ## Project Objective
 To analyze manufacturing production data and identify efficiency gaps, quality issues, and operational bottlenecks using KPI-driven dashboards.